alimpens/design-system/packages/react/README.md

 <!-- @license CC0-1.0 -->

-# Component library for React apps
+# DEPLOY TEST REACT 1

 The `@aram-limpens/design-system-react` package contains React implementations of various components.
 You can use this package in React apps.